 Owner - Joan "Jo" Horner

 is a graduate of the Cambridge School of Culinary Arts Professional Chef Program.
 She has extensive experience teaching at Eurostoves, Cambridge School of Culinary Arts, Williams-Sonoma, and Newton Continuing Education, holds a CCP (Certified Culinary Professional) certification from the "International Association of Culinary Professionals" and is ServSafe certified.
 She IS that person in the grocery store who sees you eyeing the strange vegetable and then tells you exactly how to cook it, or where to find that obscure ingredient you have been seeking.
 She has a passion for food history and world cuisines, has over 500 cookbooks hogging up her bookshelves and is happy to answer your quirkiest cooking questions.
-She lives in Newton with her picky-eater husband and her cat who is quite partial to chicken.
+She lives locally with her picky-eater husband and her cats who are quite partial to chicken.

 grew up in a large Italian family where food was central to all occasions.
 Her childhood revolved around food and her early work experiences involved all the duties of her family restaurant.
 When she has time, she still works in the kitchen of "Venetian Moon", her family's restaurant in Reading.
 She has a B.A. in Education from Endicott College and has spent over 10 years teaching children.
 Until May of 2005, she was a beloved teacher at Riverside Children's Center in Newton, MA.
 She graduated from the Cambridge School of Culinary Arts' Culinary Certificate Program in 2005.
 Renee's dream has always been to combine her love of children and teaching with her passion for cooking.
 She lives in Newton with her husband Seth and their daughters Penelope and Reese.